rcoh/rcoh-dot-me-v2/content/posts/sudo-science.md

 $ mount | grep "/home/russell"
 /home/.ecryptfs/russell/.Private on /home/russell type ecryptfs (rw,nosuid,nodev,...)
 ```
-I'm not aware of any specific reasons that require mounting your home directory as `nosuid`, but it seems like a generally good practice.
+~~I'm not aware of any specific reasons to mount your home directory as suid.~~ A reddit commenter pointed out that it's because my home directory is mounted on `encryptfs`.
+Because of this [CVE] (https://bugzilla.redhat.com/show_bug.cgi?id=CVE-2012-3409), `encryptfs` always mounts `nosuid`.
+In any case, it's certainly not a bad idea.

 Any external media is also mounted `nosuid`.
 If you didn't, a user with sudo access could elevate their permissions by inserting a flashdrive with a `setuid` binary.